-The purpose of the geochemical characterization program is to determine the risk of ARD and ML at the Project components.
+The purpose of the geochemical characterization program was to determine the risk of ARD and ML at the Project components.

-The geochemical characterization program is at an advanced stage.
-It uses a phased approach to characterize the risk of ARD and ML and has included a range of both static and kinetic tests.
+The geochemical characterization program used a phased approach to characterize the risk of ARD and ML and included a range of both static and kinetic tests.

-- Static testing includes:
+- Static testing included:

 - o Elemental analysis

 - o Mineralogy

 - Acid base accounting

 - Leachate extraction

-- Kinetic testing includes:
+- Kinetic testing included:

 - o Humidity cells

-- Field leach barrels
+- o Field leach barrels

-- Field leach pads
+- o Field leach pads

-- o Wall wash stations
+- Wall wash stations